-341P Vocal Pedagogy (2)
+MUS 341P Vocal Pedagogy (3)

-Prerequisite: two semesters of private voice study.
+Prerequisite: two semesters of private voice study, or instructor's permission.
 An introduction to the teaching of singing.
-Topics covered include the structure and function of the vocal mechanism; principles of good vocal technique; methods of teaching voice; and sources of repertoire for beginning voice students.
+Topics covered include the structure and function of the vocal mechanism; principles of good vocal technique; methods of teaching voice, and sources of repertoire for beginning voice students.
+During the final six weeks of the semester, class members will give lessons to two beginning voice students with supervision and feedback.
+Offered alternate years.

-342P Methods for Elementary Music (3)
+MUS 342P Methods for Elementary Music (3)

 Prerequisites: MUS 125P.
 Meets the requirement for professional teaching certification for elementary music education majors or minors.
 Systematic methodology is based primarily on the principles of Orff and Kodály.
 Includes recorder instruction.
+Offered alternate years.